-Children adopted by their foster parents may have lived with their families for a long time, but they might need help when their status changes from foster child to permanent family member.
-Find resources in this section to assist foster/adoptive parents guide children through this transition.
+Children adopted by their foster parents may have lived with their families for a long time, but they might need help adjusting when their status changes from foster child to permanent family member.
+Find resources in this section to help foster/adoptive parents guide children through this transition.

 Helping Families Build Relationships From Foster Care to Adoption

 Discusses how change can be a challenge for children transitioning from foster care into an adoptive home and provides advice on how to give the child stability, where to go for assistance, and ways to make the transition easier.

 Download (PDF - 484KB)

 How to Explain a Move to a Child in Foster Care: Moving a Child in Foster Care to Another Foster Home or to a Foster Adopt Home

 Explores how parents can help children in foster care adjust to new placements, including an adoptive home.
 The resource provides a step-by-step guide for ways to make the transition go more smoothly.

 Guides prospective parents through the foster care-to-adoption transition process and includes suggestions about preplacement visits and welcoming a new child.

 Transitioning Your Child From Foster Care to Adoption